gurupreetam9/CertIntel/README.md

 *   **User Authentication**: Login and Registration pages using Firebase Authentication (Email & Password).
 *   **Image Upload**:
-    *   Central "+" icon (Floating Action Button) for uploading images.
+    *   Central "+" icon (Floating Action Button) for uploading images/certificates.
     *   Image previews and upload progress.
-    *   Uploads images to Firebase Cloud Storage.
+    *   Uploads files to GridFS (via Next.js backend, which then saves to MongoDB).
-    *   Basic UI for selecting images from device or camera (on mobile).
+    *   Basic UI for selecting images/PDFs from device or camera (on mobile).
 *   **Metadata Storage**:
-    *   After upload, sends metadata (filename, user ID, timestamp, downloadURL) to an API endpoint (`/api/metadata`).
-    *   The API endpoint is set up to receive data; MongoDB integration logic needs to be completed by the user.
+    *   The `upload-image` API route handles file storage in GridFS and associates metadata like userId, originalName, contentType.
 *   **Profile Management**: Profile icon on the Home screen (top right) with a Logout option.
 *   **AI Integration**:
     *   An AI icon (Floating Action Button) linking to `/ai-feature`.
-    *   The AI feature page embeds content from a configured Python Flask server endpoint using an iframe.
+    *   The AI feature page interacts with a configured Python Flask server endpoint for certificate processing and course suggestions.
 *   **Styling**:
     *   Uses Tailwind CSS and ShadCN UI components.
     *   Custom theme based on the provided color palette (Gold, Light Beige, Vivid Orange).